ByadminPresents/TPSChanger/README.md

 2) Install latest version of fabric-api
 3) Enjoy!

 P.S.
-You can actualy use this mod on server. (only operation tickrate modifying)
+You can also use this mod on your server. (only operation tickrate modifying)